 If the results of your hearing test and consultation indicate that you are a candidate for hearing aids, we create an individualized plan for the fitting of your hearing aids.
 There are several appointments involved in the initial hearing aid fitting process:

 At Hearing Health Care Services, we follow best-practice recommendations by fitting our hearing aids using Real Ear Measures, which involves taking custom measurements of the hearing aids in your ear to create the most accurate and appropriate programming for you.
 Patients who are fit using Real Ear Measures are more comfortable and have better long-term results than patients who are fit using standard fitting protocols.

-2. First followup: this is appointment is scheduled for approximately two weeks after your initial fitting appointment.
+This appointment is scheduled for approximately two weeks after your initial fitting appointment.
 At this appointment, we will discuss the benefits of your hearing aid programming and make any necessary adjustment.
 We will also review the things we covered at your first appointment as well as learn about how to care for your hearing aid and some troubleshooting information.

-Once your trial period is complete and you are satisfied with the physical fit, volume and sound quality of your hearing aids, we recommend that you return to the clinic every 3-4 months for a routine clean and check appointment.
+Once your trial period is complete and you are satisfied with the physical fit, volume and sound quality of your hearing aids, we recommend that you return to the clinic about once a quarter for a routine clean and check appointment.
 At this quick, 15-minute appointment, we will thoroughly clean your hearing aids, replace non-electronic components, and assess the sound quality.